 My lectures reflect my varied interests, showing my approach to image making, which very much relies on what I see in camera.
 When linked to my travels I concentrate on how I responded to the place or people.
 Whilst my preferred medium for presentation is projection, I bring some prints and books for informal display.

-Most of my digital presentations are in modular form, three or four are normally making up an 'Evening of Contrasts'.
+My current lecture, 'The Way I See It', includes images from a number of the modules below.
+Alternatively my presentation can be selected from the following modules, three or four are normally making up an 'Evening of Contrasts'.
 With more to follow choose from: Berlin; Cuba; Golden Temple; Isle of Harris; Santorini, Shanghai, World Expo; USA; Yellowstone.
 In some, by showing a series of images rather than just those that are for me the most successful, I try to provide ideas for less experienced photographers.
 I enjoy evenings with an interactive audience, with questions and discussions throughout.

 As well as judging I am happy to engage with club members for an informal critique evening.